soundtrackgeek/adventure_game/README.md

 ## How to Play
 - Use commands like "go north", "take torch", or "use key"
 - Collect items and explore the temple
+- Save your progress with "save" command
+- Load a previous game with "load" command
 - Be careful of traps and curses!
 - Try to escape with the Golden Idol to win